 Students are expected to be in the proper place at the proper time during the school day.
+A student is missing/absent for 20 or more unauthorized minutes must be picked up by a parent.
 A student is truant (skipping) if he/she:

 - Is absent from school without the prior knowledge and permission of his/her parents.
-An absence is unexcused if the parents knew and approved but the reason was inexcusable. - Is absent from class without permission of the teacher or an administrator. - Leaves school at any time during the school day without an approved sign-out at the office. - Obtains permission to go to a certain place and does not go directly there or fails to return directly to class. - Becomes ill and goes home or stays in the restroom instead of reporting to class or to office. - Gets to school late and does not report directly to the administration in order to be admitted or does not go directly to class after having been admitted. - Is on campus and not in class unless he/she is out of class at the direction of a teacher or administrator.
+An absence is unexcused if the parents knew and approved but the reason was inexcusable. - Is absent from class without permission of the teacher or an administrator. - Leaves school at any time during the school day without an approved sign-out at the office.

+- Obtains permission to go to a certain place and does not go directly there or fails to return directly to class. - Becomes ill and goes home or stays in the restroom instead of reporting to class or to office. - Gets to school late and does not report directly to the administration in order to be admitted or does not go directly to class after having been admitted. - Is on campus and not in class unless he/she is out of class at the direction of a teacher or administrator.

-CHECK-OUT PROCEDURES Kemper County Lower Elementary/Kemper County Upper Elementary
+CHECK-OUT PROCEDURES Kemper County Elementary